slz2003/RFCScope_Errata_Filtering/Errata_filtering/Result_manual/9799-6/packetizer_raw_output.md

 Clarify the protocol so that the caa-critical mandate always requires descriptor-based CAA processing, or restrict the in-band CAA shortcut to cases where the caa-critical flag is not present.

+**Severity:** Medium
+  *Basis:* The conflicting instructions can lead to divergent implementation behaviors, undermining the intended issuance safeguards and resulting in unpredictable certificate issuance.

+**Confidence:** High

 ---